conan-io/docs/reference/conanfile/tools/layout.rst

 will be located in a dedicated folder inside the build folder, while for single-config, the libraries will be located directly in the build folder.

-This helper defines a few things, for example that the source folder is called ``"src"``.
+This helper defines a few things, for example that the source folder is called ``"."``, meaning that Conan will search the main `CMakeLists.txt` in the same directory were the conanfile is (most likely the project root).
 This could be customized without fully changing the layout:

     def layout(self):
         cmake_layout(self)